fkyprianou/deved-platform/content/blog/en/vonage-video-on-appwrite-cloud.md

 ![Appwrite Cloud Dashboard](/content/blog/vonage-video-on-appwrite-cloud/0001-appwrite-home.png "Appwrite Cloud Dashboard")

-You can set up an Appwrite application in a few ways, but since we want to take advantage of Appwrite Cloud's authentication mechanism we will select **Web App**.
+You can set up an Appwrite application in a few ways, but since we want to take advantage of Appwrite Cloud's authentication mechanism, we will select **Web App**.
 This will allow us to call the Web SDK and Appwrite Cloud directly from a webpage instead of relying on a back-end web server.

 ![Adding the Web Platform](/content/blog/vonage-video-on-appwrite-cloud/0002-new-webapp.png "Adding the Web Platform")

 We then need to give our application a name and a domain name that is valid for requests to come from.
 For the demo, enter "Vonage Client App" and then an asterisk ("\*") for the domain.
-In a production app, you would set this to the actual domain that your JavaScript would be called from, but for demo purposes, we will allow all domains.
+In a production app, you would set this to the domain your JavaScript would be called from, but we will allow all domains for demo purposes.
 That lets us test locally and through ngrok later.

 ![Registering a new Web App](/content/blog/vonage-video-on-appwrite-cloud/0003-register-webapp.png "Registering a New Web App")

-Click on **Next**, and then on **Skip optional steps.** All the dependencies for Appwrite will be set up already in the demo application, but this page shows you the packages to install in a Node.js application.
-We are finished setting up the application so continue clicking any final **Next** buttons until you get to the dashboard.
+Click on **Next**, and then on **Skip optional steps.** All the Appwrite dependencies will already be set up in the demo application, but this page shows you the packages to install in a Node.js application.
+We are finished setting up the application, so continue clicking any final **Next** buttons until you get to the dashboard.

 ![Appwrite Project Dashboard](/content/blog/vonage-video-on-appwrite-cloud/0004-project-dashboard.png "Appwrite Project Dashboard")

 ## User Auth with Appwrite Cloud Authentication

 Appwrite allows a variety of built-in authentication mechanisms.
-Developers can choose from basic username and password verification, which is what we will be using, to a variety of external OAuth providers like Discord, Apple, and Google.
-Our users will log in with a username and password to authenticate, but since Appwrite supports many OAuth providers you could swap out username and password authentication with a completely different service.
+Developers can choose from basic username and password verification, which we will use, to various external OAuth providers like Discord, Apple, and Google.
+Our users will log in with a username and password to authenticate.
+Still, since Appwrite supports many OAuth providers, you could swap out the username and password authentication with a completely different service.

 From your Appwrite dashboard, click on **Auth** in the left navigation menu, and then go to **Settings**.
 Toggle everything but "Email/Password" and "JWT" off.
 You can always toggle them back on later.

 ![Appwrite Auth Settings](/content/blog/vonage-video-on-appwrite-cloud/0005-auth-settings.png "Appwrite Auth Settings")

-While we can create users programmatically through the Appwrite SDK, for now, we will create a user through the UI.
+While we can create users programmatically through the Appwrite SDK, we will create a user through the UI for now.
 Click on **Users**, and then on **+ Create User**.
-For now fill in the Name, Email, Phone, and Password options.
+Fill in the Name, Email, Phone, and Password options for now.
 Click on the **Create** button to save the user.

 ![Creating an Appwrite User](/content/blog/vonage-video-on-appwrite-cloud/0006-create-user.png "Creating an Appwrite User")

 In our web application, we can gate users from being able to access the actual meeting by making sure they have logged in through Appwrite.
 The Appwrite Web SDK allows you to take user credentials from a form and create a new login session, so we will use that to log the user in.
-We will then use a package called `zustand` which will persist our user information from page to page.
+We will then use a package called `zustand`, which will persist our user information from page to page.

 ```typescript
 const userStore = (set: any, get: any) => ({